17 Mistakes to Avoid When on a Video Conference Call

 Since you're already on your computer it can be tempting to browse email and try to get other work done while in a video call, but it's important to keep your focus on the meeting.
 If you plan to take notes during the video call and need to be off mute, let the person on the call know ahead of time.
 "Although the person you're speaking to may not say it, the click-clacks on your keyboard are definitely discernible," says Schweitzer.
 Otherwise, they might think you're checking e-mails, commenting on social media, or not paying attention.
 "Don't embarrass yourself by sending the message that your e-mail is more important than the person on the call.
 Your e-mail will still be there after the phone call ends," she says.
 These are the office etiquette rules no one follows anymore.

 You position your camera at a weird angle

 "It’s important to position your camera so it’s not too low, high, or on another screen because weird camera angles can become very distracting during a video conference and it’ll take the focus away from the person speaking," says Tsai.
 Before starting the meeting, test your camera to make sure your head is clearly in the frame and that the camera is not too close or far from you.

 You forgot to turn off notifications

-Ever jump on a work call on your cell and then your BFF starts texting you message after message that’s pinging through?
+Have you ever been on a work video call and then suddenly you start receiving a billion emails and messages?
 Yes, the caller on the other end can hear that.
 "There are more distractions than ever in our world," says Kaler.
-“It’s so important to get present when you’re over the phone, especially.
-Take the time to eliminate those distractions, whether that's Slack, Facebook, Twitter, or notifications on your phone."
+"Take the time to eliminate those distractions, whether that's Slack, Facebook, Twitter, or notifications on your phone."
 This is super important if you work remotely, and don't have that advantage of having the visual cues, reading facial expressions, or seeing body language, she says.
-"It's more important than ever to be able to eliminate distractions and have your ability to listen really turned on.”
-And be sure to avoid these social media mistakes that could hurt your career.
+"It's more important than ever to be able to eliminate distractions and have your ability to listen really turned on," she adds.